Agoric/agoric-sdk/a3p-integration/proposals/README.md

 ## How to revise this directory after

-Once a new proposal is merged into agoric-3-proposals, take the proposal name (the part after the colon) and make it the fromTag value in a3p-integration's package.json.
+Once a new proposal is merged into agoric-3-proposals, take the proposal name (the part after the colon) and use it in the fromTag value in a3p-integration's package.json.
+For example, `a:my-proposal` becomes `"fromTag": "use-my-proposal"`.

 The `agoricSyntheticChain.fromTag` should generally work with a value of 'latest', but that causes problems whenever agoric-3-proposals publishes a new image with changes